The Best Fiverr Alternatives for Freelancers and Clients

 - Up to $129 to post an opportunity, plus a 4% transaction fee on payments

-- A 20% project management fee for opportunities that pay out $200 and up
+- A 20% project management fee for packaged projects that pay out $200 and up

 Why choose DesignCrowd as a Fiverr alternative?

-Because DesignCrowd only works with design professionals, connecting with exactly the type of talent or client you are looking for is simplified.
+Because DesignCrowd only works with design professionals, connecting with exactly the type of freelancer or client you’re looking for is simplified.
 DesignCrowd can also be an attractive choice, along with Freelancer, for anyone who likes the contest-style model of work.

-Note, though, that WriterAccess does not permit talent on its platform to end a contract with a client for any reason, including the client becoming non-responsive.
+Note, though, that WriterAccess doesn’t permit freelancers on its platform to end a contract with a client for any reason, including the client becoming nonresponsive.

 WriterAccess for clients